 Name: Paul Bishop

-How would you describe your personal design style?
+How would you describe your personal interior design style?

 Where does your design inspiration come from?

 I enjoy bringing sentiments from the past and re-interpreting them into today’s modern landscape; always remaining tasteful and innovative whilst bringing authenticity to create connection.
 Inspiration announces itself in many forms whether it be through film, art or music and as designers we are inspired by everything that surrounds us; it’s all about how we evolve these inspirations to create beautiful and functional spaces.

 In what direction do you feel that design is moving towards in a general sense?